 - How to apply this information in your daily practice by developing strategies to maintain postharvest quality.

 This online course is designed for technical professionals responsible for quality assurance, marketing, safety, research and extension activities related to fresh horticultural products.
 The target audience consists of professionals active in the breeding, production, logistics, trade and retail industry with a focus on postharvest quality control.

 Programme and topics

-This course offers you an attractive mix of 5 live virtual class-rooms given by experts on the topic at hand and self-study including pre-recorded Weblectures by WUR and University of California experts, knowledge clips and assignments.
-Online you can consult our experts directly via our monitored discussion platform and interact with fellow students.
+This course offers you an attractive mix of online Q&A sessions and self-study including prerecorded Weblectures by WUR and University of California subject matter experts, knowledge clips and assignments.
+Online you can consult our experts directly and interact with fellow students.
 Quizzes are offered throughout the course to test your knowledge.
-Within 32 hours this course gives participants an in-depth view on:
+Together you will explore the future challenges of:

 - Where & why food loss & waste occurs and how scalable and impactful interventions can be designed

 - The latest insights in the postharvest physiology, ripening and deterioration processes in fresh horticultural products (fruit, vegetables, flowers and potted plants)

 - The most important factors for measurement, evaluation and modelling of product quality and loss

 - Current technologies for storage, packaging and handling

 Within 40 hours this course will guide you through the many interesting facets of postharvest technology.
 The joined kick-off is on Tuesday 5 April at 12.00 hrs, from then onwards you have access to the learning materials.
 On 4 more dates sessions with our experts are scheduled.
 Namely, 5, 12 and 26 April and 17 and 31 May.
 All from 12.00 to 13.00.
 These online Q&A sessions last up to 2 hours, are recorded and can be watched later.
 All times are scheduled in CEST / UTC+2.